amanabhik/NayiUmeed/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any queries or support, please contact [contact information]
+For any queries or support, please contact Aman Abhik amnrocks3012@gmail.com

 ## Acknowledgments
 - Font Awesome for icons